By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 519|Page: 1|3 min read

-Statuette of the Lady Tiye, standing at 24 centimeters tall, is an Egyptian wood sculpture dating back to the reign of Amenhotep III–Akhenaten, around 1390–1349 B.C.
-The sculpture shows Tiye, who was the royal wife of Amenhotep III, mother of Akhenaten, and grandmother of Tutankhamun.
-Born a commoner, Tiye rose in power to become an equal to her husband, which was unusual to royal women, and even became worshipped as a goddess.[1]
+The statuette of Lady Tiye, standing at 24 centimeters tall, is an Egyptian wood sculpture dating back to the reign of Amenhotep III–Akhenaten, around 1390–1349 B.C.
+The sculpture depicts Tiye, who was the royal wife of Amenhotep III, mother of Akhenaten, and grandmother of Tutankhamun.
+Born a commoner, Tiye rose in power to become an equal to her husband, which was unusual for royal women, and even became worshipped as a goddess.
 The statuette displays Tiye standing on a wood block base, wearing a robe and a necklace.
 She is smiling, with a content and determined look on her face.
 She holds her right arm powerfully bent on top of her stomach, and her left arm straight down by her side.
 Golden hieroglyphics can be seen at the base of the statuette.
-Statuette of the Lady Tiye displays intricate designs and movement to express the gentility and power that Tiye held in Egypt.
+The statuette of Lady Tiye displays intricate designs and movement to express the gentility and power that Tiye held in Egypt.

 The sculptor attempted realism, but was not completely successful.
 The head is too large for the body, giving the sculpture an almost cartoon-like quality.
 The left arm does not have any curves and is a simplified straight line, and the thumbs of the figure are too big for the hand.
-However, the curves of the waist and stomach peeking out under the clinging robes suggests that the Egyptians were interested in creating realism and depth when showing off the form of Tiye’s body.
+However, the curves of the waist and stomach peeking out under the clinging robes suggest that the Egyptians were interested in creating realism and depth when showing off the form of Tiye’s body.
+This attempt at realism, despite its imperfections, reflects the evolving artistic techniques of the period.

 Browse our vast selection of original essay samples, each expertly formatted and styled